-${\tt ckan.logic.validators.package_id_exists}(\textit{value: str, context: Context}) \rightarrow {\tt Any}$ ckan.logic.validators.package_id_does_not_exist($value: str, context: Context) \rightarrow Any$ Ensures that the value is not used as a package's ID or name.
+- ckan.logic.validators.isodate(value: Any, context: Context) $\rightarrow$ Any Convert the value into datetime.datetime object. - ckan.logic.validators.package\id\exists(value: str, context: Context) $\rightarrow$ Any Ensures that the value is an existing package's ID or name.